 The Numbers Don’t Quite Add Up

-When it comes down to it, Microsoft Windows wins the operating system popularity contest by a fairly large margin.
+For a long time, Microsoft Windows has won the operating system popularity contest by a fairly wide margin.

-You would think, looking at these percentages, that Admin By Request’s PAM solution would be protecting the corresponding numbers of devices running each of these operating systems.
+You would think, looking at these percentages, that security solutions like ours would be protecting the corresponding numbers of devices running each of these operating systems.

 But you’d be wrong.

-The actual numbers indicate a skewed number of Windows to macOS machines that are covered by Admin By Request security software, meaning there are more unprotected macOS devices than there are Windows.
+The actual stats indicate a skewed number of Windows to macOS machines that are covered by Admin By Request‘s endpoint security software, meaning there are more unprotected macOS devices than there are Windows.

 The MacOS Malware Myth

-It all stems from the myth that Apple Macintosh devices can’t get viruses – which is exactly that: a myth.
+It stems from the myth that Apple Macintosh devices “don’t get viruses” – which is exactly that: a myth.

-Apple Macs can get infected with malware, but this occurrence has historically appeared to happen to a much lesser degree on macOS than on the Windows operating system.
+Apple Macs do get infected with malware, but this occurrence has historically occurred to a much lesser degree on macOS than on the Windows operating system.

-Here are some reasons as to why macOS may have developed a reputation of being immune to viruses:
+Here are some explanations behind Mac’s reputation of being immune to malware:

 - The sheer number of Windows devices

-We know the numbers: there are over four times more devices running Microsoft Windows worldwide than there are those running macOS.
+We know the numbers: there are about four times the number of devices running Microsoft Windows worldwide than there are those running macOS.

-2. Because the Windows platform is more commonly used worldwide, attackers are more likely to be familiar with the Windows operating system and therefore more skilled in creating malware that is tailored specifically towards this OS.
+2. Familiarity with the target OS.
+Malware isn’t one size fits all: it has to be designed to fit an operating system.
+Because the Windows platform is more commonly used worldwide, attackers are more likely to be familiar with the Windows operating system and therefore, more skilled in creating malware that is tailored specifically towards this OS.